-The SMF receives the authorized QoS for a service data flow in the PCC rule.
-The SMF derives the QoS parameters for a QoS Flow (other than the QoS Flow associated with the default QoS rule) based on the PCC rule information of the PCC rule(s) bound to this QoS Flow:
+The SMF receives the authorized QoS for a service data flow and PDU Sets of the service data flow in the PCC rule.
+The SMF derives the QoS parameters for a QoS Flow (other than the QoS Flow associated with the default QoS rule) and PDU Set QoS for the PDU Sets of the QoS Flow based on the PCC rule information of the PCC rule(s) bound to this QoS Flow:

 - The SMF shall set the QoS Flow parameters 5QI and ARP to the values of the corresponding PCC rule parameters.